J-PAL North America's DEI Working Group

 Need (the challenge we aim to address):

-Foster a diverse, equitable, and inclusive environment where staff feel valued and are resourced to do their work effectively.
+A diverse, equitable, and inclusive environment where staff’s contributions are valued and where they have the resources to do their best work.

 Inputs (what we do to address the challenges):

-Provide information, create space for discussion, develop and share resources, and help hold the organization accountable to its DEI goals and values.
+Provide information, create space for discussion, develop and share resources, and help hold the organization accountable to its internal goals and values.

 Outputs (what we accomplish):

-Staff are educated about diversity, equity, and inclusion through reading suggested books and articles, and participating in trainings and discussions about diversity, equity, and inclusion.
+Staff are educated about diversity, equity, and inclusion through reading suggested books and articles and by participating in trainings and discussions.
 Staff feel empowered to utilize the knowledge and information from these resources in their work.

 Intermediate outcomes (how this work affects our organization):

 Organizational structures and practices support open communication, collaboration, and inclusion, increasing staff’s sense of belonging and improving team cohesion.
-Staff understand and center DEI principles and practices in their work.
+Staff understand and center these practices in their work.

 Impact (how this work affects our mission):